Lexer747/axl626/log.md

 # Week 7

 GUI design, and high level analysis completed.
 Started agile process.
+Also coded ruby on rails sample app.

+# Week 8

+Work on rails app, almost fully featured now.
+Simply need to adapt it to the actual app.

+# Week 9

+Literature review, after meeting with supervisor, project proposal finally feels accepted.
+Lots of work due to be done over Christmas as decided this week.